f5-applebaum/f5-bigip-terraform-deployments/providers/vmware/plans/bigip-and-app-cloud-init/README.md

 * SSH Public Key (common cloud standard)
 * An F5 Networks BYOL (Bring Your Own License) registration key available.
-* Access to the Internet from BIG-IP's 1st NIC (Management)
 * [mkisofs](https://linux.die.net/man/8/mkisofs) - or similar util to make a cloud-init iso for BIG-IP.
   * See [BIG-IP Cloud-init Support](https://clouddocs.f5.com/cloud/public/v1/shared/cloudinit.html#deploy-with-cloud-init) for more information.

 ### VMware Env:

 * 3 Networks ( Port Groups )
-    * DHCP Server on the 1st Network (Management)
+    * 1st Network = BIG-IP's Management
+       * Access to the Internet
+       * DHCP enabled
     * Uses Static IPs on External and Internal Networks.
     * The example onboarding payload in this plan has 2 dataplane networks hardcoded.
 If changing the # of networks, you must customize /template/do-w-3-nics.json.
 * VM Templates in vSphere (hosted on a Datastore or VMware Content Library).